 Occupational Safety and Health Education and Research Centers (T42)

-PI Eligibility: Any individual(s) with the skills, knowledge, and resources necessary to carry out the proposed training program as the PD/PI is invited to work with his/her organization to develop an application for support.
-Individuals from underrepresented racial and ethnic groups as well as individuals with disabilities are always encouraged to apply for HHS/CDC support.
+PI Eligibility: Individuals with the skills, knowledge, and resources necessary to carry out the proposed training programs are invited to work with their institution/ organization to develop an application for support.

 The proposal will be prepared and submitted by Sponsored Research Services (SRS).

-May 17, 2013: Deadline for an email of intent including the title of the internal proposal and a 1-3 sentence description of the project.
+April 16, 2014: Deadline for an email of intent including the title of the internal proposal and a one to three sentence description of the project.

 Send email of intent to firstname.lastname@example.org